AdamK2003/resonite-headless-docker/README.md

 # Resonite Headless on ARM, dockerized

-## WARNING: this doesn't work out of the box as of 2025-01-29, I need to implement assembly rebuild stuff and depotdownloader currently doesn't work with the new private branches
+## WARNING: this doesn't work out of the box as of 2025-01-29, ~~I need to implement assembly rebuild stuff~~ (update 2025-02-18: not needed anymore; thanks, Cyro!) and depotdownloader currently doesn't work with the new private branches

 ## How to run